ElektraInitiative/libelektra/doc/decisions/0b_rejected/null_pointer_checks.md

 ## Rationale

-- should have consistent, defined behavior
+- also passing NULL pointers should have consistent, defined behavior

 ## Implications